Karen Davila

-Kristin Karen Lising Davila–Sta.
-Ana (/tl/; born November 21, 1970 (Note: A post in 2021 confirmed Davila's birthday as November 21, while another post in 2020 confirmed that she celebrated her 50th birthday in 2020, thus making 1970 as her birth year.)), is a Filipino broadcast journalist.
+Kristin Karen Lising Davila–Santa Ana (/tl/; born November 21, 1970 (Note: A post in 2021 confirmed Davila's birthday as November 21, while another post in 2020 confirmed that she celebrated her 50th birthday in 2020, thus making 1970 as her birth year.)), is a Filipino broadcast journalist.
 She has been the anchor or host of multiple programs under ABS-CBN's News and Current Affairs division, including Bandila, My Puhunan: Kaya Mo!, and TV Patrol.

 Early life

 Davila went to high school at the Colegio San Agustin – Makati, where she was batchmates with Kris Aquino and Pinky Webb.
 She took a degree of Bachelor of Arts major in Mass Communication at the University of the Philippines Diliman in Quezon City.

 Achievements

 As a professional journalist, Davila has received awards internationally, including an award from the New York Festival and the Ten Outstanding Young Men Awards for Broadcast Journalism in 2008.
 She has more than 20 awards in the professional journalism field from both local and international organizations.
 She was also recognized by the Philippine Senate as one of the Outstanding Women in the Nation's Service (TOWNS).
 Esquire magazine named her the "Sexiest Woman Alive" in 2015, citing beauty and brains as the sheer formula for the declaration.

 In August 2023, Davila was appointed as the first UN Women National Goodwill Ambassador for the Philippines, with the goal of furthering a range of objectives, including the promotion of gender equality and women's empowerment, as well as combating climate change.